-…and that actor is Jake Gyllenhaal.
-I’ve been a fan of him since I saw him in The Day After Tomorrow in 2004, and he’s impressed me in every film I’ve seen him in since—even in films that fell short of expectations, like Life and Enemy.
+But there's one actor who's consistently underrated: Jake Gyllenhaal.
+I've been a fan of him since I saw him in The Day After Tomorrow in 2004, and he's impressed me in every film I've seen him in since—even in films that fell short of expectations, like Life and Enemy.

 Jake Gyllenhaal has 48 actor credits as of this writing, with 10 more known roles in upcoming movies and TV series.
 If you haven't seen many of his movies, we'll start you off with some of his best roles.